rodoctor/iris-dev-codeinspector/README.md

 The motivation behind **CodeInspector** is to create a tool that is easy to implement, allowing teams to define their own rules and adapt the tool to their business needs.
 By offering flexibility and simplicity, teams can ensure code quality while addressing specific requirements within their development process.

+## Challenges Faced
+The Shift team is developing our own tools, as we haven't found any that fit our specific business needs.
+To address this demand, I created a tool that is flexible and easy to implement, allowing any team member to create new rules without complications.

 ## Features

 - Analyzes and validates packages and classes based on predefined rules.